Mode S - Differential Phase shift Keying (DPSK)

 Figure: Mode S - differential phase shift keying (DPSK)

-Whether the interrogation is short or a long pulse, the total duration of the P6 pulse is either 16.25 µs or 32.25 µs.
-Mode S Uplink interrogations use in the P6 pulse Differential Phase Shift Keying (DPSK) to modulate the data in the uplink format.
+Mode S Uplink interrogations use into the P6 pulse Differential Phase Shift Keying (DPSK) to modulate the data in the uplink format.
+It is a type of phase modulation that conveys data by changing the phase of the carrier wave.
 All subsequent information in the P6 pulse is coded as 180° phase reversals of the carrier frequency.
+DPSK is a kind of phase shift keying which avoids the need for a coherent reference signal at the receiver.
 Each reversal must have a duration of 0.08 µs.
-The P6 begins with an initial phase reversal at the start of the P6 pulse with a length of 1.25 µs.
-This is known as the sync phase reversal.
+Each received phase section has a duration of 0.25 µs and is known as a “chip” The DPSK decoder compares the phase between two consecutive chips and verify what the data must have been.